SoftUni-Internal/interactive-content/EN/08-XML-Processing/00-lesson-introduction.md

 ## In this lesson you will learn:

 **1. XML Processing**
+- What XML is and what it is used for
-- XML Definition
+- XML markup and structure
-- Exporting and importing Data in the XML format

 **2. JAXB**
-- Parsing XML files to Java Objects and vice versa
+- Used for parsing Java objects to XML (serializing) and from XML to Java objects (deserializing)
+- Serializing and deserializing a single object
+- Serializing and deserializing multiple objects

 [/slide]